ZaibLComrade/Lexiplenum-Client/README.md

 # Lexiplenum
 ### Live Link: https://lexiplenum.web.app
 ## Overview
-A sophisticated web-based library management system designed to streamline the borrowing and leding of books.
+A sophisticated web-based library management system designed to streamline the borrowing and lending of books.

 ## Features